 About AW Creates: Based in southern Utah, Alexis is a creative videographer specializing in lifestyle, business, and weddings.

-I LOVE seeing photos of dogs playing in the snow, and it looks there is a significant chance of snow this week in many places.
+I LOVE seeing photos of dogs playing in the snow, and it looks like there is a significant chance of snow this week in many places.
 However, before you take your pup outside for a round of snow photos, make sure it is safe for you and your dog.

 Safety Tips For Winter Dog Photography